-The Lily Foundation are delighted to have been instrumental in the recent change in UK law to allow the use of a new IVF technique called “Mitochondrial Donation".
+The Lily Foundation are delighted to have been instrumental in the recent change in UK law to allow the use of a new IVF technique known as 'Mitochondrial Donation' or 'Mitochondrial Replacement Therapy'.

 This technique aims to stop the transmission of some types of Mitochondrial Disease from mother to child.